 We've already seen that having a CMMS in place can lower costs by reducing repairs and breakdowns.
 In addition to this, maintenance software allows managers to keep an eye on the health of hotel maintenance operation and make better decisions.
 This is difficult to quantify in dollars, but can be a huge cost saver.
 Managers can establish KPIs (Key Performance Indicators) and view these metrics on easy to read dashboards or through graphical reporting tools.
 Some of these include; number of overdue and critical work orders, employee utilizations rates and performance, maintenance costs over time, repair history and costs on equipment, asset depreciation, inventory levels, and contractor response time and costs.
 Ultimately, a an asset maintenance software like CMMS software can be a hotel facility manager’s best friend.

-If you manage a single hostel or a bed and breakfast, CMMS software is probably not right for you.
+If you manage a single hostel or a bed and breakfast, CMMS software (also known as facility management software is probably not right for you.
 But if you have a hotel or resort with 100 or more units, or oversee multiple locations, a computerized maintenance management system is definitely worth looking into.
 The key to an effective maintenance program is the ability to automate manual processes, plan work orders and perform regularly scheduled preventive maintenance.
 Hotel and resort managers can accomplish this by implementing a CMMS software solution.
 Through a CMMS software, hotel and resort managers can manage and respond faster to maintenance requests, reduce downtime of equipment and facilities, better utilize staff and contractors, reduce costs, and ultimately be able to live up to their customers’ expectations (and go beyond).
 To learn more about implementing a CMMS read our CMMS Expert blog series which takes you through a step-by-step guide on researching, implementing, and optimizing a maintenance management system for your business.